11.1 Bachelor of Education (After Degree) in Elementary Education

 11.1.1 Bachelor of Education (After Degree)

 Concordia University of Edmonton’s Bachelor of Education (After Degree) program is a two-year program leading to a degree that fulfills the requirements for certification as a teacher in Alberta.
 Students in this innovative program will be mentored by both faculty members and accomplished teachers in the field.
-Space is limited and admission is competitive, students are asked to refer to Section 3.4.1 of the Academic Calendar so students should apply early [Approved by the Faculties Council of the Faculty of Education on March 17, 2021].
+Space is limited and admission is competitive, students are asked to refer to Section 3.4.1 of the Academic Calendar.
 Students with questions regarding their eligibility for admission should contact an Admission Advisor in Student & Enrolment Services.

 A. General Academic Requirements